 Para el español, usa el menú superior derecho

-Most people, when asked to name methods of HIV prevention, might only be able to come up with one: “Use a condom.”
+Most people, when asked to name methods of HIV prevention, might only be able to come up with one: "Use a condom."
 But there are several ways someone can protect themselves.
-It might also surprise people to hear that testing positive for HIV doesn’t mean life is over.
-This year, San Fernando Community Health Centers are expanding our HIV services.
-We’re your home for comprehensive care, no matter your gender, sexual orientation, or HIV status.
+It might also surprise people that testing positive for HIV doesn't mean life is over.
+San Fernando Community Health Centers are expanding our sexual healthcare and testing services.
+We're your home for comprehensive care, regardless of gender, sexual orientation, or HIV status.

 If You Don't Know Your Status

-HIV is a virus that attacks a person’s immune system, leaving them vulnerable to infections and other diseases.
-With Los Angeles experiencing record numbers of Covid cases, that’s not a risk anyone can afford to take.
-Testing is the only sure way to know if you have HIV, so SFCHC provides testing for it and other sexually transmitted diseases.
-To lower your risk of getting HIV, never share needles or syringes.
+HIV is a virus that attacks a person's immune system, leaving them vulnerable to infections and other diseases.
+As Los Angeles is experiencing continued high numbers of Covid cases, that's not a risk anyone can afford to take.
+However, testing is the only sure way to know, so SFCHC provides testing for sexually transmitted diseases, including HIV.
+To lower your risk of getting HIV and other STDs, never share needles or syringes.
 And of course, always use condoms, which are also freely available at SFCHC.